smguilia/overview-1/glossary/glossary.md

 {: #x2149238}

 Two or more container group instances running on the same network node.
 See also [anti-affinity](/docs/overview?topic=overview-glossary#x8888040).

+### allowlist
+{: #x3954001}

+A list of items, such as usernames, email addresses, or IP addresses, that are granted access to a certain system or function.
+When an allowlist is used for access control, all entities are denied access, except for those that are included in the allowlist.
+See also [blocklist](/docs/overview?topic=overview-glossary#x3954055).

 ### analysis engine
 {: #x3461204}